Toner (skin care)

-In cosmetics, skin toner or simply toner refers to a water-based lotion, tonic, or wash designed to cleanse the skin and prepare it for other skincare products, such as moisturizers and serums.
+In cosmetics, a skin toner or simply a toner refers to a water-based lotion, tonic, or wash designed to cleanse the skin and prepare it for other skincare products, such as moisturizers and serums.
 Typically used on the face, toners remove any remaining impurities after cleansing, balance the skin’s pH, and hydrate the skin.
 They also serve to protect and refresh the skin, often containing ingredients that can soothe, moisturize, exfoliate, or target specific skin concerns like oil control or pore minimization.
-Toners are typically categorized by their function and intensity into types such as skin bracers, tonics, acid toners, and astringents..
+Toners are typically categorized by their function and intensity into types such as skin bracers, tonics, acid toners, and astringents.

 History and development

 The use of toners in skincare emerged in the early 20th century as a response to the limitations of harsh, alkaline, soap-based facial cleansers.
 These early cleansers, while effective in removing dirt and oil, were often harsh on the skin.
 They could disrupt the skin's natural pH balance, leaving behind a scum or residue that made the skin feel dry and irritated.
 Toners were developed as a solution aimed at restoring the skin's natural acidity.
 Initially, they were primarily formulated with astringent ingredients, such as alcohol and witch hazel.

 In the late 1960s, toners became more popular as the 'cleanse, tone, moisturize' routine emerged as the first skincare regimen to undergo clinical testing.
 Over time, it became clear that alcohol-based astringents, while effective in treating oily skin, were too harsh for many skin types and caused excess drying and irritation.
 As a result, skincare brands began formulating gentler toners focused on soothing and hydrating the skin.
 Ingredients like herbal extracts, floral waters, and aloe vera were introduced, allowing toners to balance the skin without stripping it of moisture.

 Today, toners are diverse and cater to a wide range of skincare needs, including hydration, exfoliation, and antioxidant protection.
 In recent years, the clean beauty movement has influenced the formulation of toners, leading to a focus on organic and natural ingredients that avoid synthetic chemicals known to irritate sensitive skin.
 Current beauty trends centered around skincare have increased awareness and demand for toner, contributing to an increasing market size and sales volume for skin toner globally.